prettydiff/aphorio/readme.md

 ## Shell commands
 * `npm run lint` - Executes ESLint for TypeScript to analyze the application against a bunch of draconian rules
-* `npm run server` - Executes the application
+* `npm run server` or `node ./list/index.ts` - Executes the application
+* `npm run test` or  `node ./list/index.ts test` - Runs the test automation
 * `npm run tsc` - Executes the TypeScript compiler to perform explicit type checking

 ### Supported shell command arguments
 All arguments are supported only on the server command, example: `npm run server test no-color`

-* `no-color` - Eliminates use of ANSI color codes in terminal output
+* `no-color` - Eliminates use of ANSI color codes in terminal output.
-* `test` - Executes the test automation
+* `browser:<file_path>` - *This option is ignored unless in test mode.* Provides a custom file path for a web browser executable to test against.
+The file path value can be quoted, but if not quoted then spaces must be escaped according to the given shells syntax rules.
+Any arguments following this argument will be passed directly to that web browser.

 <!--
 ## Optional steps to reduce the dependency count to 3: